telerik/xamarin-forms-docs/localization-and-globalization.md

 ---
-title: Localization and Globalization
+title: Telerik UI for Xamarin Localization and Globalization
-page_title: Localization and Globalization
+page_title: Telerik UI for Xamarin Localization and Globalization
-description: Localization and Globalization
+description: Learn how you can utilize the localization and globalization features of the Telerik UI for Xamarin components.
+For more information, check our detailed Xamarin.Forms documentation.
 slug: common-localization-and-globalization
 tags: localization, globalization
 position: 9